draperlaboratory/VaderModularFuzzer/docs/configuration.md

 ## <a id="vmfVariables"></a>Section: `vmfVariables`

 This section provides a space to define YAML anchors that can be referenced in other sections.
 Configuration files can use YAML anchors and aliases to avoid repeating the same information multiple times.
+This section may be omitted entirely if no YAML anchors or aliases are used in your VMF configuration.

 * Anchors are specified by `&` before the anchor name
 * Aliases use `*` to reference an anchor name